vierstralab/hotspot3/README.md

 ## Flagging problematic segments

 The file `{sample_id}.fit_stats.bed.gz` contains background model parameters for each genomic segment identified by `hotspot3`.
-This file is useful for diagnosing modeling issues that may affect the peak calling.
+This file helps diagnose modeling issues that may affect the peak calling.

 Each row includes:

 - **Coordinates**: `#chr`, `start`, `end`
 - **Negative binomial parameters**: `r`, `p`
 - **Background and total cut counts**: Total number of tags in the region and how many are assigned to be the background
 - **Segment SPOT score**: Signal Proportion Of Tags.
-Fraction of tags not assigned to background (i.e., signal tags)
+Proportion of tags that were not used to fit the background model (i.e., signal tags)
 - **Overall SPOT score**: Weighted median of segment SPOT scores — a dataset-level quality metric
 - **Status flags**: `refit_with_constraint`, `success_fit`, `max_bg_reached`